tmobile/magentaA11y/_checklist-native/link.md

 ### Role
 - Ensure screen reader users can navigate to links from the TalkBack menu
-- Role is automatically announced if a native component is used
+- Role is automatically announced if a native app component is used
 - When using non-native controls (custom controls), roles will need to be manually coded.